S3B4S/dept-takehome/README.md

 # Dept take home
-My submission for the Dept take home, using Next.JS and ButterCMS.
+My submission for the Dept take home, using Netlify, Next.JS and ButterCMS.

 ## Getting Started
 First, run the development server: